Softwood vs. Hardwood Windows & Doors: The Ultimate Buyer’s Guide

 See the Quality for Yourself

-The best way to decide is to feel the grain and see the finishes in person.
-Visit our Andover showroom to view our full range of Sapele, Oak, and Accoya products.
+The absolute best way to decide is to physically feel the grain and see the microporous finishes in person.
+Visit the KJM Group showroom in Andover to view our full range of Sapele, Oak, and Accoya products, or contact us for a transparent, no-obligation quote.

 Mark Pearce